 While I am certainly glad to live in a society where one is free to peacefully protest through civil disobedience when they disagree on an issue, I have never understood why some protests turn against their own community.

-For much of Monday night images on television showed burning police cars and buildings as well as reports of gunfire and items being thrown at members of law enforcement and the media.
+For much of Monday night, images on television showed burning police cars and buildings along with reports of gunfire and items being thrown at members of law enforcement and the media.

 Surely this is not what is meant by peaceful civil disobedience.

-Of course protests and riots are not limited to issues pertaining to the courts and government.
-The world of sports is full of examples of times where fans riot in the streets following either a win or a loss.
+Protests and riots are not limited to issues pertaining to the courts and government.
+The world of sports is full of examples of times where fans riot in the streets following either a victory or a loss.

 In the world of football, fans have been known to charge the field of play and tear down the goalposts as part of a celebration.

-Of course when it comes to the biggest riots in sports that honor tends to fall to soccer teams where riots in the stands have turned violent and even caused deaths in some cases.
+When it comes to the biggest riots in sports, that honor tends to fall to soccer teams where riots in the stands have turned violent and even caused deaths in some cases.

-Of course the cost of replacing two goalposts is nothing compared to the costs that have been incurred by the riots of Missouri.
-While goalposts can be replaced within a matter of days the damage of one violent night in Missouri will take months, if not years, to repair.
+Goalposts can be replaced within a matter of days.
+The damage of one violent night in Missouri will take months, if not years, to repair.

 With at least a dozen businesses burned to the ground, and others falling victim to looting, there is a very real cost being felt by the owners of those businesses.

 Unlike the big time colleges who have Alumni willing to write a check for a new goalpost without blinking, many small business owners have their entire life savings tied up in a business to the point that even the slightest disruption in sales can have devastating impacts.